pupilfirst/wd201-scripts/ejs-templating/deploy-application-to-heroku/README.md

    "test": "echo \"Error: no test specified\" && exit 1" }
 ```
 Update your scripts attribute in `package.json` to the above command.
-Basically, this command tells Heroku to run the command node app.js, which is the same command you’d use to run a node app on your terminal.
+Basically, this command tells Heroku to run the command `node app.js`, which is the same command you’d use to run a node app on your terminal.

 6. Next, we need our app to connect to your **Postgres** database in order for it to show data.
 To do that, we will start by installing the Heroku Postgres add-on.
 ```
 heroku addons:create heroku-postgresql:hobby-dev
 ```
-You can check if it installed successfully by going to your Heroku Dashboard and checking your app’s add-ons.
+You can check if it installed successfully, by going to your Heroku Dashboard and checking your app’s add-ons.

 7. The next step is to re-configure the “Production” section of your config.json.
 You can find this in your DB folder, in Config.
 Find the “Production” section and add the following.
 ```js